 Let’s have a look at the glimpses of M.Sc. vs MS –

-So, below are those factors.
+So, Let’s get to know those factors.

-So, to help those students we have provided the factors based on which they can choose the best between MS and M.Sc.
+So, to help those students, we have provided the factors based on which they can choose the best between MS and M.Sc.

 Enlisted below are those factors: